seDirector/Translations/README.md

  1. Do not translate if you don't read and write the language
  2. If you see HTML tags in the English version, do NOT change/remove the HTML tags, just replace words/phrases as needed
+ 3. Keep the case the same - if it's captialized, capitalize the translation
- 3. When you see a number in braces, that is a tag that means a variable will go there.
+ 4. When you see a number in braces, that is a tag that means a variable will go there.
 Keep the {0} or {1} tags in the translation.
 As long as it makes the same sense as the English version, you can move them as needed.
- 4. If you are unsure of a translation, have a friend help you out before you create a pull request
+ 5. If you are unsure of a translation, have a friend help you out before you create a pull request

 ## Language Not Listed?